keithnoguchi/ovn-on-air/README.md

 1. Create logical switches for each tenant, e.g. red, blue, green
 2. Create logical ports, e.g. red1, red2, under the appropriate switches
 3. Setup MAC address and MAC address based port security on the appropriate switches
+4. Map the physical ports to the logical ports to connect the dots!

-Here is the result of the logical switches after the playbook run.
+Here is the result of the logical switches in north bound database after the playbook run:

 ```
 air$  ssh hv11 sudo ovn-nbctl show